prisma/tiberius/README.md

 $rootStore.Add($cert)
 $rootStore.Close();
 ```
 You also have to [change the certificate in the SQL Server settings](https://support.microsoft.com/en-us/help/316898/how-to-enable-ssl-encryption-for-an-instance-of-sql-server-by-using-microsoft-management-console).
+In a production setting you likely want to use a certificate that is issued by a CA.

+#### b) Disable certificate validation by using `TrustServerCertificate=true` in your connection string (requires 0.2.2)

-### b) Alternatively: Disable Encryption for LOCALHOST
+#### c) Alternatively: Disable Encryption for LOCALHOST
 For a connection to localhost, which will never leave your machine, it's safe to disable encryption.
 Currently this is only possible by doing someting like the following in your `cargo.toml`:
 ```toml
 tiberius = { version = "0.X", default-features=false,features=["chrono"] }
 ```
 **This will disable encryption for your ENTIRE crate**

-### c) Disable certificate validation by using `TrustServerCertificate=true` in your connection string (requires 0.2.2)

 ### SQL Type Mappings
 Any nullable type should be accessed as `Option<T>` where T is any Rust Type listed below.